 return result;

-the minimum of the given calendar field for the time value of this Calendar
+could have, given the time value of this Calendar .

 int fieldValue = getGreatestMinimum(field);